- Date : 05/08/2023

-1. Collateral requirement: Bonds are secured by some kind of collateral.
+1. Collateral requirement: The need for collateral is one of the primary features that distinguishes bonds and debentures.
+Bonds are secured by some kind of collateral.
 Debentures, on the other hand, might be secured or unsecured.
 In most cases, large and reputable public companies issue debentures without any collateral as people are willing to purchase the debenture based solely on the trust that they have in such companies.

-2. Tenure: Bonds can be considered as long-term investments and accordingly, the tenure of bonds is generally long.
+2. Tenure: Another difference between bond and debenture is that bonds can be considered as long-term investments and accordingly, the tenure of bonds is generally long.
 As for debentures, the tenure is mostly short-term in nature, based on the requirement of the issuing company.

-3. Issuing body: Bonds are generally issued by financial institutions, government agencies, large corporations, and the like.
+3. Issuing body: Bonds and debentures are issued by different entities.
+Bonds are generally issued by financial institutions, government agencies, large corporations, and the like.
 Debentures are issued by private companies in almost all cases.

-4. Level of risk: Bonds are regarded as safe havens for lenders because they are backed by some form of collateral.
+4. Level of risk: The varying level of risk is a primary bond and debenture difference that you must consider before investing your money in either of the two.
+Bonds are regarded as safe havens for lenders because they are backed by some form of collateral.
 Another reason is that corporations that offer bonds are periodically reviewed and rated by credit rating agencies.
 Debentures carry a higher risk as they are generally not backed by any kind of collateral.
 Instead, they are backed solely by the faith and credit of the issuing party.

-5. Rate of interest: Bonds generally offer lower rates of interest since the stability of repayment in the future is high.
+5. Rate of interest: Another major distinction between bonds and debentures is their rate of interest.
+Bonds generally offer lower rates of interest since the stability of repayment in the future is high.
 Moreover, all bonds are backed by collateral too.
 In comparison, debentures offer a higher rate of interest as they are mostly unsecured by collateral and are backed only by the reputation of the issuer.

 6. Payment structure: The payment of interest on bonds is on an accrual basis.
 Lenders are generally paid monthly, semi-annually, or annually.
 The business performance of the issuing party has no effect on these payments.
 When it comes to debentures, the interest payment is done on a periodical basis, which can often depend on the performance of the issuing company.